 So, I drafted a proposal that fundamentally updates our conventional approach to enhancing human capital, which was ultimately approved by the Executive Committee.
-In particular, my proposal focused on revising strategic personnel assignments and headcount management in accordance with the Company's approach to promoting personnel and business strategies, considering mediumto long-term hiring scales, and systematically promoting with appropriate compensation locally hired staff at group companies outside of Japan.
+In particular, my proposal focused on revising strategic personnel assignments and headcount management in personnel and business strategies, considering mediumto long-term hiring scales, and systematically promoting with appropriate compensation locally hired staff at group companies outside of Japan.